middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/degree-requires.md

 i.
 The senior residency requirement is waived;

 ii.
-The 36 course total may include, but need not include, up to four winter term courses;
+The 36 credit total may include, but need not include, up to four winter term courses;

 iii.
 The staff member’s _ad hoc_ admission committee may consider proposed substitute courses for those required for distribution or for the major requirement when, in the judgment of the committee, such changes enable the applicant to achieve the goals of the proposed program of study and when the proposed adjustments maintain the integrity of existing curricular requirements.